xXxSpicyBoiiixXx/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a Cybersecurity Consultant at [Burwood Group Inc.](https://burwood.com) Where I utilzied GRC practices and conduct pentesting on various engagements ranging from healthercare, education, and financial institutions.
+I am currently a Cybersecurity Consultant at [Burwood Group Inc.](https://burwood.com) Where I utilzied GRC practices and conduct pentesting on various engagements ranging from healthcare, educational systems, and financial institutions.
 I am fluent in English, Russian, Bengali, and I am currently learning Chinese.
 I will start my Doctor of Science degree in Cybersecurity in 2023.

 I will recieve my Masters of Applied Sciences in Computer Science from [Illinois Institute of Technology](https://www.iit.edu), where I am being advised by [Dr. Kyle Hale](https://www.halek.co) and [Dr. Stefan Muller](http://cs.iit.edu/~smuller/).
 I recieved my Masters of Science in Applied Cybersecurity and Digital Forensics from [Illinois Institute of Technology](https://www.iit.edu) in 2020 under the advisement of [Dr. Louis McHugh](https://www.linkedin.com/in/louismchugh/).
 During my undergraduate career, I recieved two Bachelor of Science degrees in Phyiscs and Applied Mathematics from [Texas State University](https://www.txstate.edu) in 2019 where I worked under [Dr. Blagoy Rangelov](https://blagoyrangelov.com) and [Dr. Gerald Cleaver](https://en.wikipedia.org/wiki/Gerald_B._Cleaver).